raggleton/4tau_work/README.md

 - There are old Pythia programs, `mainQCDb`, `mainQCDScatter`, etc. **These are are all old, and buggy.
 Do not use them.** Only use `mainQCD` (plus, it does everything with command-line options, so win).

+- `cuts.h` is loats of central functions that test muons, tracks, etc. Not the best, but is centralised.

 Installing & compiling against Boost
 ====================================